 Before investing in credit card readers, you should have a thorough understanding of them.
 Most importantly, you should be aware of the red flags to look for when shopping to ensure you’re purchasing readers that will be a long-term investment for your business.

-Here are six things to absolutely avoid when shopping for credit card readers:
+Below, we discuss six things to absolutely avoid when shopping for credit card readers.

-- No EMV certification: With the liability shift nearly three years behind us and the majority of cardholders now having EMV-chip cards in their wallets, you’d imagine that non-EMV certified card readers would be a rarity, right?
+- No EMV certification: With the majority of cardholders now having EMV-chip cards in their wallets, you’d imagine that non-EMV certified credit card readers would be a rarity, right?
 Wrong.
 Non-EMV certified readers is still a reality for many providers in the payments space.
 EMV certification is a must, as it enables your business to properly process chip cards and protects your business from bank-initiated chargebacks.

 - Middleware and native software: If the credit card reader you’re eyeing communicates with a point-of-sale (POS) system, ensure the POS doesn’t run on native software nor requires middleware to communicate with it.
 These types of softwares put your business within PCI scope, subjecting your business to annual PCI audits and quarterly software scans, which can cost your business a pretty penny.